New Zealand Nuclear Free Zone, Disarmament, and Arms Control Act 1987: Background

 was the result of the New Zealand Labour Party’s victory in the 1984 election.
 On 12 June 1984, Richard Prebble introduced the Nuclear Free New Zealand Bill, which called for the exclusion of nuclear powered ships from New Zealand.
 New Zealand National Party MP Marilyn Waring threatened to cross the floor and vote for Prebble's anti-nuclear bill.
 This challenged Prime Minister Robert Muldoon's leadership, as the National Government had a majority of only one person in Parliament.
 Muldoon announced on 14 June 1984 that he would call a snap election.
 The question of nuclear ship visits became central to the 1984 election.

 July 1984 saw the New Zealand Labour Party sweeping to power with their strong anti-nuclear policies.
 Many supporters of the Labour Government asserted that the party had been elected to make New Zealand nuclear free.
 They promised to declare New Zealand nuclear free and work actively for a nuclear weapons free zone in the South Pacific.
 This was a popular stand, and by the end of the year nearly 40 towns and boroughs had declared themselves nuclear free.
 In February 1985, the Lange Government rejected the arrival of the USS Buchanan ship.
-The Reagan Administration retaliated by taking strong punitive action against New Zealand.
-They terminated intelligence flows and military ties with New Zealand.
+The Reagan Administration retaliated by taking punitive action against New Zealand.
+They restricted various types of intelligence sharing and reduced military ties with New Zealand.
 Despite this, the Lange government remained committed to their anti-nuclear policy.
 David Lange stated that if the security alliance was the price New Zealand must pay to remain nuclear-free, ‘it is the price we are prepared to pay’.
 The Labour Government’s asserted New Zealand’s independence and passed the New Zealand Nuclear Free Zone, Disarmament, and Arms Control Act 1987.